In the guide

-Precautions to be observed in use, as shown in the annexes of the Regulation, must be printed on the label.
+Precautions to be observed in use, as shown in the annexes to Regulation (EC) No 1223/2009, must be printed on the label.
 Special precautionary information on cosmetic products for professional use, such as in hairdressing, must appear on the container and packaging.

 The batch number of manufacture or the reference for identifying the goods.